torvalds/linux/Documentation/filesystems/erofs.rst

  - Support POSIX.1e ACLs by using extended attributes;

  - Support transparent data compression as an option:
-   LZ4, MicroLZMA and DEFLATE algorithms can be used on a per-file basis; In addition, inplace decompression is also supported to avoid bounce compressed buffers and unnecessary page cache thrashing.
+   LZ4, MicroLZMA, DEFLATE and Zstandard algorithms can be used on a per-file basis; In addition, inplace decompression is also supported to avoid bounce compressed buffers and unnecessary page cache thrashing.

  - Support chunk-based data deduplication and rolling-hash compressed data deduplication;